 Code signing on every platform.

-Unsigned apps get blocked by Windows Defender and macOS Gatekeeper.
-Every build signed and notarized before it reaches a user.
+Unsigned programs get flagged by Windows Defender and Gatekeeper.
+Every native desktop application we ship is signed and notarized before it reaches a user.

 Native03